Deep Learning for Micro-expression Recognition: A Survey: Inputs

-Dynamic image~\cite{bilen2016dynamic} is a standard image that holds the dynamics of an entire video sequence in a single instance.
-The temporal evolution in a video is captublack to a dynamic image by using the rank pooling algorithms.
-The dynamic image has been successfully used in action recognition~\cite{bilen2017action}, as it allows to convert any video to an image so that the models pre-trained on large amount of still images can be immediately extended to videos.
-Currently, dynamic images have been utilized in micro-expressions~\cite{nie2021geme,le2020dynamic,verma2019learnet} to summarize the subtle dynamics and appearance in an image for efficient micro-expression recognition.
-Furthermore, Liu et al. \cite{liu2020sma} designed a dynamic segmented sparse imaging module (DSSI) to compute a set of dynamic images as the input data of subsequent models.
-In this way, the subtle movement changes visually can be revealed in an efficient way.

-Similar with dynamic image, active images \cite{verma2020non} encapsulated the spatial and temporal information of a video sequence into a single instance.
-For each micro-expression video, the temporal movements between frames and extracted through estimating the change of the each pixel component.
-Then, the the responses are accumulatived to preserve the appearance information.
-Compablack with dynamic image, the active image computation is simpler.
+\textit{Image with dynamic information.} Image with dynamic information~\cite{bilen2016dynamic} is a standard image that holds the dynamics of an entire video sequence in a single instance.
+The dynamic image generated by using the rank pooling algorithm has been successfully used in MER~\cite{nie2021geme,le2020dynamic,verma2019learnet,bilen2017action} to summarize the subtle dynamics and appearance in an image.
+Similar to dynamic images, active images \cite{verma2020non} encapsulated the spatial and temporal information of a video sequence into a single instance through estimating and accumulating the change of each pixel component (See Fig.~\ref{fig:opticalflow} (d)).